bitovi/academy/src/technology-consulting/5-communication.md

 - Why is assertiveness important in professional communication, and how can it impact outcomes?
 - Can you identify language that may weaken your message, and how can you strengthen it?
 - How do you balance assertiveness with empathy to maintain positive working relationships?

+### Structure

+Good structure makes your writing easier to navigate and understand.
+Structured writing helps readers quickly identify key points and take necessary actions, especially in detailed reports or technical documentation.

+**Example:** Instead of a long email with unstructured text, use headings like:
+**Subject:** "Next Steps for API Integration"
+1. **What’s completed:** Initial API tests are done.
+2. **What’s next:** We need feedback on the test results.
+3. **Deadline:** Please provide feedback by Friday.

+**Don’t bury the lede.** Journalists usually write their articles (at least in newspapers) in order of priority.
+They assumed people would read the first paragraph, or maybe the first two or three paragraphs, far more often than the entire article.
+Therefore, they put the most important summary in the first paragraph, then the second most important point in the second paragraph, etc. This is called “not burying the lede.”

+The lede is the summary or the essence of your argument.
+If you “bury” it under mountains of text, it’s unlikely many people will be able to dig it out.

+Tips and techniques:

+- **Start with a CTA, summary, or clear objective:** Begin with: “This email outlines the next steps for the project” instead of diving into details.
+- **Use headings and subheadings:** Divide content into sections like “Overview,” “Challenges,” and “Recommendations.”
+- **Keep paragraphs short:** Aim for 3–5 sentences per paragraph to improve readability.
+- **Use the “inverted pyramid” method:** Begin with critical information, like: “Deployment will occur on Friday at 10 AM,” then provide supporting details.
+- **End with a call to action or summary:** Conclude with: “Please confirm your availability for a quick sync on this by Thursday.”

+To structure your communication effectively:

+- **Start with a high-level overview:** Provide a summary before diving into details, adding information based on audience feedback or questions.
+- **Apply the Pyramid Principle:** Begin with the most important information, then add supporting details.
+For instance, start an email with the main point — “We need to push the deadline” — followed by reasons and implications.
+- **Use preview statements:** Begin communication with an overview of what will be covered to help your audience anticipate and absorb information.
+- **Leverage whitespace:** Format written communication with bullet points, headings, and spacing to make it easier to scan.
+Separate sections with headers like “Progress,” “Next Steps,” and “Risks” in project updates.
+- **Manage attention spans:** Keep messages brief yet comprehensive.
+Prioritize key information upfront, and use concise language, such as “We’re 90% complete with development, targeting full deployment by next Friday.”
+- **Summarize and prompt action:** End with a clear summary and call to action.
+After a meeting, outline decisions made and next steps, like “Please review the attached document by Friday, and let’s schedule a follow-up to discuss your feedback.”
+- **Draft and edit:** Write your message, then review and cut unnecessary words or details.
+Aim to reduce word count while retaining the core message.

+To make complex ideas more relatable:

+- **Use analogies:** Compare unfamiliar concepts to familiar ones.
+For example, explain cloud computing as renting storage space instead of buying a physical hard drive.
+- **Break down information:** Split complex ideas into smaller, manageable parts.
+Outline each step in a multi-step process to prevent information overload.
+- **Use visual aids:** Use diagrams, charts, or flowcharts to represent processes visually, helping stakeholders see how elements interconnect.
+- **Chunk information:** Present information in small, digestible segments with clear labels.
+In presentations, use bullet points or numbered lists to separate key points.
+- **Practice with laypersons:** Explain technical concepts to someone outside your field to ensure your explanation is clear and effective.
+- **Use the “one idea per sentence” rule:** Convey only one main idea per sentence to avoid overwhelming your audience.

 ### Exercise: Draft a message